maxrdz/Memories/CONTRIBUTING.md

 # Contributing Guidelines

-If you are new to the GNOME community and software ecosystem, the Gallery project would like to give you a warm welcome to the GNOME community.
+If you are new to the GNOME community and software ecosystem, the Album project would like to give you a warm welcome to the GNOME community.
 We highly encourage you to visit [welcome.gnome.org](https://welcome.gnome.org/), a website made by the GNOME foundation to introduce new users to GNOME.